PolyglotSymposium/eloquence/README.md

 is `1`
 if an empty list is given to `first` an empty list is returned
+### AND MORE... docs just aren't ready :)
+docs are a work in progress
+# PENDING: No reason given

 ## What's in `core`?
 Nothing really, at the moment.
 There are just examples and the results of successful sandboxing.